Illumina/NirvanaDocumentation/docs/data-sources/mito-heteroplasmy.md

 #### Algorithm

-Nirvana will calculate mitochondrial heteroplasmy data for every sample in the VCF.
+Illumina Annotator will calculate mitochondrial heteroplasmy data for every sample in the VCF.
 Using the computed VRF for each sample, we compute where in the empirical mitochondrial heteroplasmy distribution that VRF occurs and express that as a percentile.

 :::info Percentiles
-Nirvana uses the [statistical definition of percentile](https://en.wikipedia.org/wiki/Percentile) (indicating the value below which a given percentage of observations in a group of observations falls).
+Illumina Annotator uses the [statistical definition of percentile](https://en.wikipedia.org/wiki/Percentile) (indicating the value below which a given percentage of observations in a group of observations falls).
 Unless the sample's VRF is higher than all the VRFs represented in the distribution, the range will be [0, 1).
 :::

 ## Download URL